plan-be/iode/doc/source/reports_functions.rst

 Python equivalent functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get the Python equivalent of the above functions, refers to the
+To get the Python equivalent of the above IODE commands, refers to the
-:ref:`Equivalence Between IODE Report And Python Functions <report_funcs_equivalence>` table.
+:ref:`API Reference <start_api_reports>` tables.